 “The short answer to this question is ‘no’ since, as we have determined, the allowances fell within Chapter 1 and could therefore never be covered by a dispensation.”

-Following the first-tier tribunl decision, Reed issued a statement expressing disappointment with the tribunal decision.
+Following the first-tier tribunl decision, Reed issued a statement expressing disappointment with the tribunal decision, which it would be appealing.